-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 Gabe Valdez died in 2011.
 All of Rio Arriba turned up for the big-hearted cop’s funeral, so many in fact that they had to move the service to a bigger church.

 Vern received a letter of commendation from the Air Force for his successful search for the missing Bonanza.
-He’d participate in many searches over his long career, but considered those Christmas days over Canjilon his most harrowing.
+He’d participate in many searches over his long career, but considered those Christmas days over Canjilón his most harrowing.

 After Keven’s name popped up in newspapers as Tony’s business associate, his boss let him go.
 His marriage, already on the rocks, finally ended, and he lost his Cessna in the divorce.
 But he never blamed his friend.
 He checked in on Tony and Brian in Fort Lauderdale a few times.
 Both father and son were severely depressed, staring at a TV that wasn’t on.
 Keven helped Tony box up the porcelain trinkets that Chi so loved.
 Keven moved out to a small town in Utah, where he lives today, building and selling Indian drums and artistic waterwheels.

-In January 1984, in northern Colombia, Tony crashed for the last time.
-The Communist M-19 guerrilla group had been taking bribes from pilots in the area where Tony picked up his bales.
-Tony, who hated Communists even more than bribe takers, probably told them to go fuck themselves.
+In January 1985, in northern Colombia, Tony crashed for the last time.
+The communist M-19 guerrilla group had been taking bribes from pilots in the area where Tony picked up his bales.
+Tony, who hated communists even more than bribe takers, probably told them to go fuck themselves.
 So right after his Convair took off, it was shot down over the jungle.
 Tony had a load of pot on board and a crew of three Colombians, including the son of a top official.
 All were killed.
-Brian, orphaned, went to live with Chi's younger brother in Arizona, where he lives today.
+Brian, orphaned, went to live with Chi’s younger brother in Arizona, where he lives today.

 Some 30 years later, around Chama, you’ll still hear whispers about what else was on board Tony Mink’s wrecked Bonanza.
 Some say Mink threw 15 pounds of coke from the plane before it hit the trees; others that he sprinkled it in the snow before the rescue.
 There’s been talk of $150,000 unaccounted for and a buried stash near the crash site.
 Tony Esquibel’s wife told me she used to get calls and visits from the town’s shadier types, all wanting to know, “Where’d that plane crash again?”

-The mother lode mystery lingered for thirty years until I tracked down Keven.
+The mother lode mystery lingered for three decades until I tracked down Keven.
 After the rescue, Keven told me, he sent Ron into the Bonanza to find Tony’s bag of money.
 Forty-five minutes after their drop-off, Vern came back for them.
 During the flight down to Esquibel Ranch, Keven hid the bag of $230,000 under his jacket.
 Then, upon landing, he gave it to Adam.
-He didn't know what Adam planned to do with it but wanted no further involvement.
-Adam got the money to Tony's lawyer, Brad Swaner.
+He didn’t know what Adam planned to do with it but wanted no further involvement.
+Adam got the money to Tony’s lawyer, Brad Swaner.

-In the days that followed, DEA and State Police investigators tramped up to the wreck and dug out a home computer, video cassette recorder, camera equipment, wrapping paper, coat hangers, a pair of sunglasses missing a lens, Tony’s .32 Walther pistol, and aeronautical maps of South America with Tony’s handwritten notes—but that was all.
+In the days that followed, DEA and state police tramped up to the wreck and dug out a home computer, video cassette recorder, camera equipment, wrapping paper, coat hangers, a pair of sunglasses missing a lens, Tony’s .32 Walther pistol, and aeronautical maps of South America with Tony’s handwritten notes—but that was all.
 Major Curran called off the search, and announced that the crash site was closed to the public until state police could return after the thaw.
 But, like Coronado’s gold, the lure proved too strong.
 When insurance people hiked up to the wreck in the spring, they found the Bonanza torn to pieces.
 Someone had written on the side: “The coke is no longer here.”